-The hike to Janokuchi Waterfall could be a 5 hour half day trip or in the summer you could extend this into a much longer day with a picnic by the waterfall.
+The Janokuchi Waterfall Tour could be a 5 hour half day trip or in the summer you could extend this into a longer day with a picnic by the waterfall.
 It’s a low altitude hike and so the temperature is not much different to that by the coast.

-The trek begins by the Onoaida Onsen and the initial 30 minutes is a very sub-tropical experience.
-The plant life is different to the higher forested areas of Yaksuhima (eg Shiratani Unsuikyo).
+The Janokuchi Waterfall Tour begins by the Onoaida Onsen and the initial 30 minutes is a very sub-tropical experience.
+Large tree ferns dominate the early stretch of this trail.
+The plant life is different to the higher forested areas of Yakushima (eg Shiratani Unsuikyo).

 The walk through the forest rarely turns into a climb, but there are a number of twists and turns that make this route an adventure.
 Along the way there is an old charcoal-making oven.
-The charcoal had many different uses and it is still used for things like humidity control in the house.
+Charcoal-making used to be an essential part of life on the island as it was the most reliable fuel source.
+It has many different uses and it is still used as a form of humidity control in the house.

 The pool water below Janokuchi is deep and there are lots of big rocks to sit around the pool.
 It makes a great place for a picnic.